Vivid Sydney

 Stay connected and get real-time updates on transport services, event updates and road closures online:

 - Event updates: follow Vivid Sydney on Facebook and @VividSydney on Twitter and Instagram for the latest event updates.
-For more information on Vivid Sydney Light, Music, Food and Ideas visit the official website.
+For more information on Vivid Sydney Light, Music, Food and Minds visit the official website.

 - Road closures and traffic: follow @LiveTrafficNSW on X and Live Traffic NSW on Facebook for real-time updates on closures and traffic conditions.